AliTopal89/jenkins_fundamentals/jenkins-pipeline/README.md

 #### Multibranch

-Jenkins creaetes a subproject for each branch in SCM repo.
+Jenkins creates a subproject for each branch in SCM repo.
+Jenkins scans each branch that has a Jenkinsfile and then run those builds.
 Recommended for all new pipelines because,

   - automatic workflow creation for each new branch in the repo
   - Builds are specific to that branch, its unique SCM change and build history
-  - Automatic prunning/deleteion for branches deleted in scm repo.
+  - Automatic prunning/deletion for branches deleted in scm repo.
   - Ability to override the parent properties for a specific branch if necessary such as:
     - `$class PipelineProperty` - Configure a task name and which stage the project should be grouped by in the delivery pipeline view.